 To make this lovely hand and body lotion you’ll need:

 - Any 8-oz tube Bath & Body Works Ultra Shea Body Cream.
 Again, this year, I’m using Bath & Body Works’ fragrance, A Thousand Wishes because it is fabulous.

 - Any brand 4-oz. jar Vitamin E cream.

 - Electric mixer or hand whisk

 - Gallon-size zip-type or another plastic bag

-1. Empty the five ingredients into the bowl.
+1. Empty the five ingredients into the large mixing bowl.